 Acute freshwater criteria are applied at the edge of the zone of initial dilution (ZID), and chronic freshwater criteria are applied at the edge of the aquatic life mixing zone.
-The ZID for this discharge is defined as 20 feet upstream and 60 feet downstream from the point where the discharge enters Guadalupe River Below Canyon Dam.
-The aquatic life mixing zone for this discharge is defined as 100 feet upstream and 300 feet downstream from the point where the discharge enters Guadalupe River Below Canyon Dam.
+The ZID for this discharge is defined as 20 feet upstream and 60 feet downstream from the point where the discharge enters Lake Dunlap Hydroelectric Plant Canal (Outfall 001) and where the discharge enters the Guadalupe River Below (Outfall 002).
+The aquatic life mixing zone for this discharge is defined as 100 feet upstream and 300 feet downstream from the point where the discharge enters the Lake Dunlap Hydroelectric Plant Canal (Outfall 001) and where the discharge enters the Guadalupe River the discharge enters the Lake Dunlap Hydroelectric Plant Canal (Outfall 001) and where the discharge enters the Guadalupe River (Outfall 001) and where the discharge enters the Guadalupe River (Outfall 002).

 TCEQ uses the mass balance equation to estimate dilutions at the edges of the ZID and aquatic life mixing zone during critical conditions.
-The estimated dilution at the edge of the aquatic life mixing zone is calculated using the permitted flow of 4.9 MGD and the 7-day, 2-year (7Q2) flow of 102 cubic feet per second (cfs) for Guadalupe River Below Canyon Dam.
-The estimated dilution at the edge of the ZID is calculated using the permitted flow of 4.9 MGD and 25% of the 7Q2 flow.
+The estimated dilution at the edge of the aquatic life mixing zone is calculated using the permitted flow of 9.9 MGD and the 7-day, 2-year (7Q2) flow of 315 cfs for the Lake Dunlap Hydroelectric Plant Canal (Outfall 001) and for the Guadalupe River (Outfall 002).
+The estimated dilution at the edge of the ZID is calculated using the permitted flow of 9.9 MGD and 25% of the 7Q2 flow.
 The following critical effluent percentages are being used:

-Acute Effluent %: 22.92% Chronic Effluent %: 6.92%
+Acute Effluent %: 16.24% Chronic Effluent %: 4.64%

 Waste load allocations (WLAs) are calculated using the above estimated effluent percentages, criteria outlined in the Texas Surface Water Quality Standards, and partitioning coefficients for metals (when appropriate and designated in the implementation procedures).
 The WLA is the end-ofpipe effluent concentration that can be discharged when, after mixing in the receiving stream, instream numerical criteria will not be exceeded.
 From the WLA, a long-term average (LTA) is calculated using a log normal probability distribution, a given coefficient of variation (0.6), and a 90th percentile confidence level.
 The LTA is the long-term average effluent concentration for which the WLA will never be exceeded using a selected percentile confidence level.
 The lower of the two LTAs (acute and chronic) is used to calculate a daily average and daily maximum effluent limitation for the protection of aquatic life using the same statistical considerations with the 99th percentile confidence level and a standard number of monthly effluent samples collected (12).
-Assumptions used in deriving the effluent limitations include segment values for hardness. chlorides, pH, and total suspended solids (TSS) according to the segmentspecific values contained in the TCEQ guidance document Procedures to Implement the Texas Surface Water Quality Standards, June 2010.
-The segment values are 184 mg/l for hardness (as calcium carbonate), 14 mg/l chlorides, 7.7 standard units for pH, and 2.0 mg/l for TSS.
-For additional details on the calculation of water quality-based effluent limitations, refer to the TCEO guidance document.
+Assumptions used in deriving the effluent limitations include segment values for hardness, chlorides, pH, and total suspended solids (TSS) according to the segmentspecific values contained in the TCEO guidance document "Procedures to Implement the Texas Surface Water Quality Standards, June 2010."
+The segment values are 213 mg/l for hardness (as calcium carbonate), 18 mg/l chlorides, 7.7 standard units for pH, and 4.8 mg/l for TSS.
+For additional details on the calculation of water quality-based effluent limitations, refer to the TCEQ guidance document.

 TCEQ practice for determining significant potential is to compare the reported analytical data against percentages of the calculated daily average water quality-based effluent limitation.
 Permit limitations are required when analytical data reported in the application exceeds 85% of the calculated daily average water quality-based effluent limitation.
 Monitoring and reporting is required when analytical data reported in the application exceeds 70% of the calculated daily average water quality-based effluent limitation.
+See Attachment C of this Fact Sheet.